 Christine Baker is an author and screenwriter whose stories feature female characters spanning history.

-The One: Stories of Falling in Love Forever (Sapphire Books 2016), A Heart Well Traveled Volume 1 (Sapphire Books 2017), and Tales of Travelrotica for Lesbians (Alyson Books 2006), include her short stories.
-Her interview with WNBA legend Sue Bird was the cover story in Curve Magazine's September 2017 edition.
-Other bylines include: The Seattle Lesbian, Lesbian.com, the Lesbian News, The San Francisco Bay Times, Got Game Magazine, Thysia Literary Magazine, Prism Book Alliance Blog, Confluence, The Tipton Poetry Journal, Beginnings Literary Magazine, and The Survivor’s Review, among others.
+She’s authored many bylined articles.
+Curve Magazine selected her interview with W.N.B.A. legend Sue Bird as the September 2017 cover story.
+Other bylines include The San Francisco Bay Times, Got Game Magazine, Thysia Literary Magazine, Prism Book Alliance Blog, Confluence, The Tipton Poetry Journal, Beginnings Literary Magazine, The Survivor’s Review, and The Last Stanza Poetry Journal, among many others.

 The Middletown Connecticut Sports Hall of Fame inducted Christine into their 2011 class for her high school accomplishments as a three-sport athlete at Mercy High School in Middletown, Connecticut.
 Mount Saint Mary College inducted Christine into their Athletic Hall of Fame in 2015 for her achievements as a basketball player.